 There are four response time overdrive options (Off, Normal, Fast, and Faster), but we recommend using ‘Fast’ as ‘Faster’ introduces pixel overshoot (inverse ghosting).

 AMD FreeSync allows you to synchronize the monitor’s refresh rate with the frame rates of a compatible GPU.
-The result is a variable refresh rate (VRR) which removes all screen tearing and stuttering within the VRR range which is 50-144Hz/FPS over DisplayPort and 60-144Hz/FPS over HDMI on this gaming monitor.
+The result is a variable refresh rate (VRR) that removes all screen tearing and stuttering within the VRR range, which is 50-144Hz/FPS over DisplayPort and 60-144Hz/FPS over HDMI on this gaming monitor.

 The OSD (On-Screen Display) menu of the LG 34GL750 144Hz gaming monitor is quite user-friendly and easy to navigate with thanks to the joystick that’s placed beneath the screen.